trilitech/tezos-developer-docs/docs/overview/glossary.md

     In the context, each account is associated with a balance (an amount of tez available).

-    An account can be a user account, a smart contract account, or a Smart Rollup account.
+    An account can be a user account or a smart contract.

 - **Baker**